ayeseeem/icm-java-style/Coding Standard.md

   - Unnecessary declaration of thrown exception: Ignore -> **Error**
     - (but Ignore in overriding and implementing, or documented with '@throws' or '@exception'; **Don't** ignore Exception or Throwable)

-- Generic types
+- Generic types:

   - Redundant type arguments (1.7 or higher): Ignore -> **Warning**

-- Annotations
+- Annotations:

   - Missing '@Override' annotation: Ignore -> **Warning**
     - Moot given that "Add missing '@Override' annotations" is set in "Clean up".
   - Missing '@Deprecated' annotation: Ignore -> **Warning**